mdlougheed/Quansheng_UV_K5-8-_Metal_Body/README.md

 Patience please - while I figure a way to share the bulk of files.

+(2-JUL-2024) Binary version of STL model file uploaded (compliments XYZ point cloud file)

+(2-JUL-2024) Photos, masks and registration points for RealityCapture are uploaded

 (1-JUL-2024) XYZ Point Cloud is uploaded.

-(2-JUL-2024) Photos, masks and registration points for RealityCapture are uploaded

 ## RealityCapture of Quansheng UV-K5(8) Metal Body ##